 Number of Absences Action 5 Chronic truant underage is referred to Kane County Truancy Office.
 10 Underage referral to Kane County Truancy Office.
 Possible drop if student is 17 years or older.
-15 Student dropped from school if 17 years or older.

 Late Enrollment

 If a student enrolls after the tenth day of a new semester and was not previously enrolled and in attendance in another secondary school during this time period, such student will be enrolled for no credit for the time period the student was absent.
 The days missed are considered unexcused absences.
 Exceptions may be made by the Superintendent in the case of health or other reasons that merit special consideration.